-District officials may search a student, his/her personal property and property assigned by the district for the student's use on district property or when the student is under the jurisdiction of the school.
-When there is reasonable suspicion to believe evidence of a violation of a law, Board policy, school rule, or the Student Code of Conduct is present in a particular place.
+District officials may search a student, his/her personal property and property assigned by the district for the student's use at any time on district property or when the student is under the jurisdiction of the school.
+Such searches will be conducted only when there is reasonable suspicion to believe evidence of a violation of a law, Board policy, school rules, or the Student Code of Conduct is present in a particular place.